Soil Biogeochemistry: CO₂ Production and O₂ Consumption

 The oxygen limitation factor follows Michaelis-Menten kinetics:

-where $kM_{O_2}$ is the Michaelis constant for oxygen (dimensionless).
+where $kM_{O_2}$ is the dimensionless O₂ Michaelis constant.

 Gas Diffusivity in Soil